 Julie Cunningham has served the Oklahoma Water Resources Board since 1994 in technical, policy, and executive capacities in all divisions.
 As Executive Director, Julie leads the agency in accomplishing its complex mission of planning for and developing the state’s water resources and administering multi-billion-dollar infrastructure financing programs to foster water supply reliability and economic and environmental resiliency.
-Julie is past president of the Association of Western State Engineers and Interstate Council on Water Policy, Secretary/Treasurer of the Western States Water Council, and Commissioner on four interstate river compacts.
+Julie is past president of the Association of Western State Engineers and Interstate Council on Water Policy, Vice Chair of the Western States Water Council, and Commissioner on four interstate river compacts.
 Julie is passionate about transforming the water industry and state policies and services to promote innovation, efficiency, and opportunity for Oklahomans.
 She is an Oklahoma City native and Oklahoma State University alumnus.

 The OWRB defines policy and conducts the state's water business through a nine-member Board appointed by the Governor.
 Members serve staggered seven-year terms and represent all geographic areas of the state and diverse groups of water users.

 Jennifer Castillo (Oklahoma City), Chairman, represents industrial water use interests.
 She is an attorney at Oklahoma Gas and Electric Company in Oklahoma City.
 Ms. Castillo has previously served as Vice President of the Oklahoma Bar Association in 2017 and as President of the Oklahoma Bar Foundation in 2020.
 Ms. Castillo represents the OWRB’s Region 5 and her term expires in May 2025.